BrutalSimplicity/colorize/README.md

 Colorizer
 =========

 Syntax highlighter for code blocks in html.
-The general use case is for converting code in mardown generated html documents, but should work for any code embedded in <pre> and <code> tags.
+The general use case is for converting code in mardown generated html documents, but should work for any code embedded in <pre> or <code> tags.

-## Installation
+# Installation

-## Usage
+# Usage

 ```text
 > colorizer -h